datamesh-governance/datamesh-governance.com/operating-model/msteams-channels.md

 The federated governance group needs to communicate with the rest of the organisation, and vice versa.

+We primarily use MS Teams, and every domain team has their own *team* in MS Teams.

 ## Decision

-We use the following three Slack channels for the communication between our federated governance group and the rest of the organisation.
+We use a *Data Mesh* team in MS Teams to collaborate across the organisation.
+In this team, we use the following three MS Teams channels:

-### `#datamesh-governance`
+### `Governance`

 The team API for the federated governance group.